 On June 27, 2014, the Company completed the sale of a portfolio of commercial accounts related to its Canadian music operations, also to Stingray.
 The assets were held by a subsidiary of DMX.
 Under the terms of the agreement, Mood Media received an initial cash payment of \$9,515.
-Stingray will pay Mood Media an additional amount of up to \$1,679, which is contingent on the achievement of certain future key indicators.
-As a result of the transaction, the Company recorded an initial gain on sale of \$2,937 including the estimated fair value of the contingent consideration and reduced goodwill by \$4,118 and intangible assets by \$1,937 to account for the goodwill and intangible assets associated with the disposed assets.
+Stingray will pay Mood Media an additional amount of up to \$1,679, which depends on the outcome of certain future performance criteria.
+As a result of the transaction, the Company recorded a gain on sale of \$1,770 including the estimated fair value of the contingent consideration and reduced goodwill by \$4,118 and intangible assets by \$1,937 to account for the goodwill and intangible assets associated with the disposed assets.
 The Company also believes the transaction further advances its strategy to simplify its portfolio, integrate and streamline its operations.